 For students interested in the 3-2 or 4-2 programs, the Columbia University and Washington University curriculum guides tell you which Carleton courses meet the specific course requirements for Columbia and Washington programs respectively.
 Students wishing to pursue these programs are strongly advised to meet with the pre-engineering advisor, who serves as the liaison for these programs, as early as possible in their Carleton careers.
 This is especially true for students interested in the 3-2 program who must satisfy Carleton’s distribution requirements, an integrative exercise in an appropriate field (e.g., chemistry, mathematics, computer science, or physics), and the 3-2 program course pre-requisites during their 3 years at Carleton.
 As part of the 3-2 program, Carleton's total credit requirement and senior residency requirement are waived; however the student is expected to meet all of the other graduation requirements.
 Unlike the 4-2 program where students graduate with their class, in the case of the 3-2 program a Carleton degree is awarded at the completion of the 5 year program.

-Students who are specifically interested in the Industrial Engineering or Operations Research combined plan programs at Columbia should consult with the Industrial Engineering and Operations Research Advisor in addition to the Pre-engineering Advisor.
+Students who are specifically interested in the Industrial Engineering or Operations Research (IEOR), (which includes financial engineering, engineering management systems, industrial engineering, and operations research) combined plan programs at Columbia should consult with the Industrial Engineering and Operations Research Advisor in addition to the Pre-engineering Advisor.

 Pre-engineering Advisor, 3-2/4-2 Program Liaison